 - 2 eggs

-- 1 teaspoon almond extract
+- 1 teaspoon vanilla extract

 - 2 cups flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 2 teaspoons baking powder

-- 1/2 cup milk
+- ½ cup milk low fat, almond, oat

-- 2 cups fresh blueberries, picked over, washed, and patted dry
+- 2 cups fresh blueberries picked over, washed, and patted dry

-- Zest of one large lemon (about one tablespoon).
+- Zest of one large lemon about one tablespoon.
 Reserve lemon if making the lemon glaze.

-- 2 cups powdered sugar
+- 2 cup powdered sugar sifted

 - 3 to 4 tablespoons fresh lemon juice

-- Add the eggs, one at a time, mixing well after each addition.
+- Turn mixer to medium.
+Add the eggs, one at a time, mixing well after each addition.